ethereum/consensus-specs/specs/networking/p2p-interface.md

 No security or privacy guarantees are lost as a result of choosing plaintext topic names, since the domain is finite anyway, and calculating a digest's preimage would be trivial.

-Furthermore, the ETH2 topic names are shorter their digest equivalents (assuming SHA-256 hash), so hashing topics would bloat messages unnecessarily.
+Furthermore, the ETH2 topic names are shorter than their digest equivalents (assuming SHA-256 hash), so hashing topics would bloat messages unnecessarily.

 ### Why are there `SHARD_SUBNET_COUNT` subnets, and why is this not defined?